haofengxu/academic-Haofeng/content/home/teaching.md

 +++

-This is an example of using the *custom* widget to create your own homepage section.
+This is an example of using the *teaching* widget to create your own homepage section.

 I am a teaching instructor for the following courses at University X: